alchitry/alchitry.github.io/content/alchitry-labs.md

 # Version 2

+Check out the source code here: [GitHub Source Code](https://github.com/alchitry/Alchitry-Labs-V2).

+V2 supports Windows, Linux, and **Macs**.

+On Macs, you can only build for the [Cu](@/boards/cu.md) using the included open-source toolchain.
+Both Lattice and Xilinx still do not support Macs with their build tools.
+This means that building for the [Au](@/boards/au.md) is not possible.

+## Stable Channel

 <div class="img-left" >
 <a style="display: flex; align-items: center;" href="https://alchitry.com/Alchitry-Labs-V2/download.html">
 <div style="margin-right: 14px;">Download the latest:</div><img style="display:inline;" src="https://img.shields.io/github/v/release/alchitry/Alchitry-Labs-V2" height="30px" />